-Indian style vegetable curry – Perfect for simple, easy, and delicious weeknight dinner!
+Indian style vegan curry – Perfect for simple, easy, and delicious weeknight dinner!
 Creamy and flavorful curry made with no dairy and no coconut milk.
 Want to know what makes the curry creamy?
 Find out here!

 Who likes Indian food?
 Meeee!!! (as I raise both of my hands)